openhab/openhab-addons/bundles/org.openhab.binding.airq/README.md

 ## Supported Things

-Only one Thing is supported: The `air-Q` device.
+Only one Thing is supported: The `airq` device.
 This Binding was tested with an `air-Q Pro` device with 14 sensors.
 It also works with an `air-Q` device with 11 sensors.

 ## Discovery